holgerhennig/machine-learning-IFC/README.md

 For help on how to improve or tweak your pipeline, see the [CellProfiler forum](http://forum.cellprofiler.org/).

 ## Step 4: Machine learning (python)
-A machine learning script in python is provided in this repository, which may server as a starting point for your high-content image data analysis and exploration.
+A machine learning script in python is provided in this repository, which may serve as a starting point for your high-content image data analysis and exploration.